 Note: This program is academically rigorous and there are more applicants than available seats.
 Therefore, admission is on a selective, not first-come, first-served basis.
 The selection process will focus on the student's past academic performance and the results of the entrance examination.
-It is recommended that students enroll initially in the First-Year Studies program and then apply to this degree.
+It is recommended that students enroll initially in the First Year Studies program and then apply to this certificate.

 Readmission Requirements: Students wishing to be readmitted to the program will follow the same procedures outlined above.
 Once a student is readmitted, there are additional requirements regarding repetition of previous coursework.
 A copy of these additional requirements may be obtained from the Practical Nursing Department following readmission.
+Students are allowed readmission once.

 Program Requirements: To receive the Certificate in Practical Nursing, you must complete a minimum of 54 credits with a grade point average of 2.00 or better.
-In order to advance to the next semester, you must earn a grade of "C" or better in BIO, HLT, and individual components of all PNE courses.
+In order to advance to the next semester, you must earn a grade of "C" or better in BIO, HLT, MTH 126, and individual components of all PNE courses.
 You must also demonstrate satisfactory attendance and performance in nursing clinical areas.

-→ Practical Nursing
+Practical Nursing

-First Sen nester Lab Hours Course Credit
+First Se mester Lecture Hours

-SDV 100 College Success Skills 1 0 1
+SDV 100 College Success Skills s 1 0 1

-ENG 111 PNE 161 College Composition Nursing in 3 0 3
+College Composition 3 0 3

+Nursing in

 Health Changes I 4 6 6

 HLT 141 Terminology 1 0 1

-PNE 173 BIO 141 Pharmacology for PN Human Anatomy 2 0 2
+PNE 173 Pharmacology for PN 2 0 2

+BIO 141 Human Anatomy

 & Physiology I 3 3 4

-HLT 130 Nutrition & Diet Therapy 1 0 1
+HLT 130 Nutrition &

+Diet Therapy 1 0 1

 Total 18

-Second S emester
+Second Semester

 PNE 162 Nursing Health Chg.
 II 5 15 10

+Second Semester

+PNE 162 Nursing Health Chg.
+II 5 15 10

-PNE 174 PNE 158 Applied Pharmacology Mental Health & 0 3 1
+PNE 174 Applied Pharmacology 0 3 1

+PNE 158 Mental Health &

-ITE 116 Psychiatric Nursing 1 0 1
+Psychiatric Nursing 1 0 1

-Survey of Computer Software Applications 2 0 2
+ITE 116 Survey of Computer

+Software Applications 2 0 2

-BIO 142 Anatomy & Physiology II 3 3 4
+BIO 142 Anatomy

+& Physiology II 3 3 4
-PNE 163 Nursing in Health

-Changes III 4 15 9

-PNE 135 Maternal Child 4 3 5

-PSY 238 Developmental

-Psychology 3 0 3

-PNE 145 Trends 1 0 1

 Total 18

-Total Minimum Credits for the Certificate in Practical Nursing54
+Hours Hours Credit Third Semester PNE 163 Nursing in Health Changes III 4 15 9 PNE 135 Maternal Child 4 3 5 PSY 230 Developmental 3 Psychology 3 0 PNE 145 Trends 1 1 0 Total 18 Total Minimum Credits for the Certificate in Practical